 You have been burned by a freelancer disappearing.
 If you have ever had a freelancer go quiet, take a full-time job mid-campaign, or deliver work that left a client angry, the continuity argument for a white label partner becomes very concrete.

 Your clients are e-commerce brands.
 E-commerce Google Ads requires feed management, Performance Max expertise, and ROAS-to-margin thinking.
 A white label provider with documented e-commerce systems delivers this more consistently than most generalist freelancers.
+If e-commerce is your core, our take on the best e-commerce Google Ads agency criteria is worth reading first.

 Reporting is a pain point in your current setup.
 If you are spending time chasing reports, fixing formatting, or explaining metrics to clients every month, a white label partner with standardized agency reporting solves this immediately.